dolthub/docs/content/reference/sql/dolt-system-tables.md

 ## `dolt_history_$TABLENAME`

-For every user table named `$TABLENAME`, there is a read-only system table named `dolt_history_$TABLENAME` which can be queried to find a row's value at every commit in the current branches commit graph.
+For every user table named `$TABLENAME`, there is a read-only system table named `dolt_history_$TABLENAME` which can be queried to find a row's value at every commit ancestor reachable from the current branch.

 ### Schema

-Every Dolt history table will have the columns
+Every Dolt history table contains columns for `commit_hash`, `committer`, and `commit_date`, plus every column from the user table's schema at the current checked out branch.

 ```text
 +-------------+----------+